Henfield – St Peter

-The church is away from the centre of the village, near some old houses and set in a well cared for churchyard with fine yews.
+The church is away from the centre of the village, near some old houses and set in a well cared for churchyard with fine yews that have grown much higher in the last 40 years.
 Nothing obviously predates the C13 chancel arch, which was accurately rebuilt in the C19, using some of the old stones (2 p86), as an engraving from before the restoration shows (in 3).
 Broad in relation to its height, it has square chamfered responds and stops about 3ft off the ground, probably marking the position of a low wall.
 On the soffit of the double-chamfered head is a groove, into which the boards of the wooden tympanum behind the rood fitted.
 The inner order rests on corbels.
 Unusually high up to the north is a jamb of the upper entrance to the loft.
 The Burrell Collection and Sharpe Collection (1802) drawings show a low chancel with lancets, which before rebuilding in the C19 was probably C13 too.
 Some renewed lancets and a plain pointed doorway from it are set in the south vestry.

-The austere west tower of sandstone ashlar is C15 with angle-buttresses and a west window of panelled tracery and the cusped double bell-openings lack hoodmoulds.
+The austere west tower of sandstone ashlar is C15 with angle-buttresses, a west window of panelled tracery and cusped double bell-openings that lack hoodmoulds.
 The pointed top of the stair-turret is below the bell-openings, making the profile of the top flat.
 The tall tower arch is conventional with semi-octagonal responds.
 The thinner walls of the western nave and the entire crownpost roof were probably replaced in the C15, when the east end was also altered, including the east window on the Burrell drawing.
-A north chapel, probably built by Prebendary Thomas Beckington (1438-43) (2 p87), is the only part of the church without C19 refacing.
+A north chapel, probably built by Prebendary Thomas Beckington (1438-43) (2 p87), is the only part of the church not to have been refaced in the C19.
 Its four-light east window of panelled tracery, though renewed, and the arch into the aisle are unchanged.
 The head of the latter dies into the responds without abaci.